For busy college students getting back in the swing of school, sleep is often not a top priority, but there are several good reasons to make it one.

 Sleep is Worth Your Time: Here’s Why

 When you’re young and healthy, it’s incredibly easy to dismiss the idea of future effects of sleep deprivation.
-In fact, a recent University of Alabama study found that students were less concerned about effects on long-term health than on how a lack of rest affected their concentration or ability to manage stress.

 But there are many ways a lack of sleep affects you immediately, in ways that can have significant impact on your grades, safety and even your appearance.